LearnOnDemandSystems/docs/lod/vm-auto-login.md

 1. Repeat steps 3-7 for any other VMs that should be automatically logged in.

 1. Save these changes to the VM disk(s).
+For more information about saving changes to the VM disk(s), see our [Differencing Disk Documentation](capture-differencing-disks.md).

     1. Select the **Hamburger menu** in the upper-right corner of the lab.